pivotal-Jay-Wilson/gemfire-k8s/README.md

 10. k create -f clusterstore.yaml

 # Cleanup
-1. delete the kluster
+1. delete the cluster
 2. run ```./clean.sh``` script
     -  this will delete all the terraform files in all directories

 ##TODO
-1.
+1. dataload turough cron job
 2. Enable a TLS versiion (genfiretls directory)
 3. Add security (keycloak diredtory)
 4. LDAP security